-The fair market value per share of Class A Common stock on any relevant date under the Plan will be deemed to be equal to the closing selling price per share on that date on the Nasdaq National Market.
-On July 24, 2000 the fair market value per share determined on such basis was \$13.50.
+The fair market value per share of Class A common stock on any relevant date under the Plan will be deemed to be equal to the closing selling price per share of the Class A common stock on that date on the Nasdaq National Market.
+If there is no reported closing selling price for such date, then the closing selling price for the last previous date for which such quotation exists will be used as its fair market value.
+On July 27, 2001, the fair market value per share determined on such basis was \$2.35.